openstack-archive/bareon-allocator/doc/source/architecture.rst

 Two disks
 ~~~~~~~~~

-If there are two spaces and two disks, there are going to be 4 unkown variables:
+If there are two spaces and two disks, there are going to be 4 unknown variables:

 #.
 1st space size for 1st disk.
 #.
 2nd space size for 1st disk.